 Build customer relationships

-If you run ads, make sure you distinguish these ads and sponsored links from the rest of your site content
+If you run ads, make sure that you distinguish these ads and sponsored links from the rest of your site content.

 Design your app

 Design for local culture